annoyinglyghost/SAMAR_Programming-Assignment-4/README.md

 ---

-2. Create a visualization that shows how the different features contributes to average grade.
-Does chosen track in college, gender, or hometown contributes to a higher average score?
+**2. Create a visualization that shows how the different features contributes to average grade.
+Does chosen track in college, gender, or hometown contributes to a higher average score?**

 🌱 Input:
 ```python